torognes/vsearch/man/commands/fragments/option_lengthout.md

 `--lengthout`
-: Write sequence length information to the output files in fasta and fastq format by adding a `;length=integer` attribute in the header.
+: Add a sequence length annotation (`;length=integer`) to each sequence header when writing fasta or fastq files.